Article Badge Image

 American Express Rewards Checking vs. Other Checking Account Options

 Checking accounts aren't all alike.
-There can be a big difference between an online checking account and one offered by a traditional bank.
+There can be a big difference between an online checking account and one a traditional bank offers.

 In terms of what sets American Express apart, the main benefits include: